kclandry/2600-Final-Markdown/Embedding and Formatting.md

 ---

 There are several more markdown functions, such as definitions and footnotes.
 However, these functions of markdown are not supported by github and cannot be demonstrated here.
-However, in other places that support them, they work similarly to other forms of reference.
+In other places that do support these functions, they work similarly to other forms of reference.

 A footnote is created in the same way a link or image reference is created, but uses a caret ( ^ ) to turn it into a footnote.
 When you define the reference, the document creates the footnote at the bottom of the page, and links the note to and from the origination point.